Waldhausen Additivity: Classical and Quasicategorical: Additivity for of a Waldhausen Quasicategory

-\begin{example} If $\mathcal{C}$ is a (classical) Waldhausen category in which the weak equivalences are the isomorphisms, then $co(N\calc):=N(co\calc)$ makes $N\calc$ into a Waldhausen quasicategory.
-Pushouts in $N \calc$ are the same as pushouts in $\calc$. \end{example}
+\begin{example}{(Waldhausen Quasicategories from Classical Ones)} If $\mathcal{C}$ is a classical Waldhausen category in which the weak equivalences are the isomorphisms, then $co(N\calc):=N(co\calc)$ makes $N\calc$ into a Waldhausen quasicategory.
+Pushouts in $N \calc$ are the same as pushouts in $\calc$.
+The classical Waldhausen $K$-theory spectrum of $\calc$ is the $K$-theory spectrum of $(N\calc,Nco\calc)$, as we will soon define in Definition~\ref{def:K-theory_spectrum_of_Waldhausen_Qcat}.
+See Example~\ref{examp:special_case of K=KN}.

+Constructing a Waldhausen quasicategory out of a classical Waldhausen category $\calc$ is more subtle when the weak equivalences are not the isomorphisms.
+Three options are possible under certain hypotheses, as worked out by Barwick in \cite{Barwick}: (1) form the relative nerve $N(\calc, w\calc)$ and then define cofibrations as containing $co\calc$, or (2) form the ordinary nerves $(N\calc, N(co\calc), N(w\calc))$ as a ``labelled'' Waldhausen quasicategory and define another notion of $K$-theory for labelled Waldhausen quasicategories, or (3) form the ordinary nerves $(N\calc, N(co\calc), N(w\calc))$ and then invert the weak equivalences to make them the equivalences in a resulting quasicategory, and let the cofibrations become what they must.

+Ad (1), suppose the weak equivalences of a classical Waldhausen category $\calc$ satisfy the 6-for-2 axiom, and its weak equivalences and trivial cofibrations are part of a three-arrow calculus of fractions.
+In the {\it relative nerve} $N(\calc, w\calc)$, define $coN(\calc, w\calc)$ to be the smallest 1-full sub quasicategory that is closed under the homotopy relation and contains the equivalences and the images of cofibrations from $\calc$.
+Then the relative nerve $N(\calc, w\calc)$ with cofibration sub quasicategory $coN(\calc, w\calc))$ is a Waldhausen quasicategory \cite[9.15]{Barwick}, and its $K$-theory is canonically equivalent to the classical Waldhausen $K$-theory of the classical Waldhausen category $(\calc,co\calc,w\calc)$ \cite[Corollary 10.10.3]{Barwick}.